 Not Until the Apostle Paul was Salvation Apart from the Law

 Salvation has always been by God’s grace through faith.
 Hebrews 11 makes that clear.
-But it wasn’t until the apostle Paul is chosen (Acts 9:15) by God to be the “apostle to the Gentiles” that there was a message of salvation apart from the law and salvation to the Gentiles.
+But it wasn’t until the apostle Paul is chosen (Acts 9:15) by God to be the “apostle to the Gentiles” that there was a message of salvation for the Gentile world apart from the Mosaic Law and Temple worship.